FedEx oversized fees explained [Updated for 2026]

 FedEx Oversize Charge

-FedEx’s Oversize Charge applies a minimum billable weight to packages exceeding 96″ in length or 130″ in combined length and girth.
+FedEx’s Oversize Charge applies a minimum billable weight to packages that exceed certain size, volume, or weight thresholds.
 Some core aspects of the policy differ between domestic and international shipments, so we’ve split this section accordingly.

 Oversize Charge for domestic packages

-Policy: If a domestic package exceeds 96″ in length or 130″ in combined length and girth, FedEx will add the Oversize Charge to the base rate and apply a minimum billable weight of 90 lbs.
+When the Oversize Charge applies, FedEx will add the surcharge to the base rate and apply a minimum billable weight of 90 lbs.

-Example: A 35-lb shipment that measures 91″ x 10″ x 10″ has a combined length and girth of 131″, which triggers the FedEx Oversize Charge.
+Example: A 35-lb shipment that measures 91″ × 10″ × 10″ has a combined length and girth of 131″, which triggers the FedEx Oversize Charge.
 Moreover, the applicable weight for FedEx shipping charges will be the greatest of actual, dimensional, and minimum billable weight.

 The table below illustrates how FedEx determines the billable weight for this package.